nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 $$

-This model produces sensible results in terms of short term forecasts and has performed well in datasets in the US from 1970 to 2005.
-Additionally, the Social Security Administration and the US Census Bureau have reported using variants of the Lee Carter model for their projections and social security planning.
+This model produces sensible results in terms of short term forecasts and has performed well in datasets in the US from 1970 to 2005[1,10].
+Additionally, the Social Security Administration and the US Census Bureau have reported using variants of the Lee Carter model for their projections and social security planning[1].

 While this model has preformed well when tested on US mortality data it has performed lackluster in other environments.
 Because of the lack of age structure, the model produces nonsensical results where adjacent age groups have differing and sometimes opposite rates of change log rate mortality.
-This is seldom a problem for sort term forecasting, such as 5 years, but with more long term forecasting creates patterns of mortality that does not resemble the standard age curve that Siler captured in his descriptive model.
-In 2006 Girosi and King wrote a response to the Lee- Carter model showing where the model works well and the many times that it does not and criticizing the approach for not pooling information across age and geography.
+This is seldom a problem for short term forecasting, such as 5 years, but with more long term forecasting creates patterns of mortality that does not resemble the standard age curve that Siler captured in his descriptive model.
+In 2006 Girosi and King wrote a response to the Lee-Carter model showing where the model works well, the many times that it does not, and criticizing the approach for not pooling information across age and geography[2].

 ## Modified GeoTemporal Siler